bin-soo/CS150A-Project/README.md

 ## Data Preprocessing with PySpark
 ### feature engineering
+1. one-hot encoding for text features.
-1. extract similarity or feature of KC
+2. extract similarity or feature of KC.
-2. Add features: CFAR/Duration for class features.
+3. Add features: CFAR/Duration for text features.
 ### dataset seperation
 k-fold cross validation for each expert
 ## Classification